Playdough

 Use sensory language

-Educators can build children's vocabularies and sensory awareness by describing the qualities of the dough:
+Educators can build children's vocabulary and sensory awareness by describing the qualities of the dough:

-Bumpy, cold, colorful, damp, elastic, floppy, fragrant, glossy, grainy, gritty, goopy, heavy, hot, lumpy, light, moldable, scented, scratchy, smelly, silky, slimy, smooth, soft, squishy, stretchy, sticky, sweet, textured, warm and wet.
+Bumpy, cold, colourful, damp, elastic, floppy, fragrant, glossy, grainy, gritty, goopy, heavy, hot, lumpy, light, moldable, scented, scratchy, smelly, silky, slimy, smooth, soft, squishy, stretchy, sticky, sweet, textured, warm, wet.

 Ways to manipulate playdough